DarkShadow1107/SnakeGame/README.md

 ## How to Install

-To install the game, run the installer: setup.exe
+To install the game, run the installer: setup.exe; or here: SnakeGame\bin\Release\app.publish/setup.exe

+If unable to install the game, you can find the executable here: SnakeGame/bin/Release/SnakeGame.exe

 Follow the on-screen instructions to complete the installation.